-Dr. Stuart W. Shulman is an Assistant Professor of Political Science at the University of Massachusetts Amherst.
+Dr. Stuart W. Shulman is a Research Associate Professor of Political Science at the University of Massachusetts Amherst.
 He is founder and former Director of the Qualitative Data Analysis Program (QDAP) at the University of Pittsburgh and he currently directs QDAP-UMass.
-He is Associate Director of the National Center for Digital Government at UMass.
 The QDAP labs are fee-for-service coding labs that work on projects funded by the National Science Foundation (NSF), the National Institutes of Health (NIH), National Institutes of Mental Health (NIMH), the Smithsonian, and other U.S. funding agencies.

-Dr. Shulman is the sole inventor of the Coding Analysis Toolkit (CAT), an open source text analysis software project that led to the commercial development of the DiscoverText software application.
-He is also also the founder and CEO of Textifter, LLC.
+Dr. Shulman is the founder and CEO of Textifter, LLC.
+He was the sole inventor of the Coding Analysis Toolkit (CAT), an open source text analysis software project that led to the commercial development of the DiscoverText software application.
+He is also the inventor of Sifter, a tool to get free estimates of the cost to license data from the complete history of Twitter.
 Dr. Shulman has been the Principal Investigator and Project Director on 10 National Science Foundation-funded research projects focusing on electronic rulemaking, human language technologies, manual annotation, digital citizenship, and service-learning efforts in the United States.

 As Director of the NSF-funded eRulemaking Research Group, Dr. Shulman has organized and chaired federal agency-level electronic rulemaking workshops at the Council for Excellence in Government (2001), the National Defense University (2002), the National Science Foundation (2003 & 2006), and The George Washington University (2004).
 In 2006, he chaired a NSF-funded workshop at the University of Pittsburgh titled “Coding across the Disciplines,” which brought social and computer scientists together to discuss annotation and computational science.